bihealth/digestiflow-server/docs_manual/first_steps_installation.rst

 Installation
 ============

-This section describes the installation of Digestiflow, in particular Digestiflow Web.
+This section describes the installation of Digestiflow, in particular Digestiflow Server.
-Digestiflow Web provides the database for the flow cells and barcodes as well as the REST API.
+Digestiflow Server provides the database for the flow cells and barcodes as well as the REST API.
 As a server component, it is the most complex component of Digestiflow Suite to setup.
 You will be able to install the client components Digestiflow CLI and Digestiflow Demux as standalone (Bio-)conda packages which will be considerably easier.

-Overall, Digestiflow Web is a `Twelve-Factor App <https://12factor.net/>`_ which means that it is fairly easy to deploy (as modern web applications go) but you will have to fulfill a few prerequisites.
+Overall, Digestiflow Server is a `Twelve-Factor App <https://12factor.net/>`_ which means that it is fairly easy to deploy (as modern web applications go) but you will have to fulfill a few prerequisites.
 Further, we will outline the specific installation and configuration steps below.
-In the Digestiflow Web repository, you will also find a directory ``ansible`` which contains some Ansible playbooks that you can base your own Ansible playbooks for the installation on.
+In the Digestiflow Server repository, you will also find a directory ``ansible`` which contains some Ansible playbooks that you can base your own Ansible playbooks for the installation on.
 However, this is just a "formulization" of what you find below and it should be easy convert this into your existing server management infrastructure (Ansible, Puppet, Salt, ...)

 -------------